usbman01/WCH-8-Bit-x51-controllers/README.md

 The tool seems to have problems when loading Intel Hex files with missing cr/lf so be carefull with intel hexfiles from Linux.
 Gaps in the hexfile will be filled with 0x00 instead the usual 0xFF.
 This may become a problem on other controllers where pages need to be erased.
 Intel Hexfiles not starting at 0x0000 can't be processed because the way secutity is implemented.
 These problems can be solved by using some hex processing tools.
 The IAP option seems not to work correctly.

 ## Device Header:
 WCH provides device header files for Keil which can be used, but these files are Keil only.
 Beside there are lots of extra declarations which should not be part of the device header there are some subtile problems when used on lsb compilers like IAR or SDCC.
 For example all int/uint  references to xdata should be reviewed.
 WCH implicitely asumes msb order which is ok for Keil.

 Another problem may arise if in Keil the highest optimise level is used.
-Since some SFRs are not using sfr but #define the compiler may optimise the access to this sfrs and therefor the result may be wrong.
+Since originally some SFRs are not using sfr but #define the compiler may optimise the access to those sfrs and therefor the result may be wrong.

 ## Abnomalities:
 1. when executing MOVC A,@A+DPTR and A+DPTR is >= 0x4000 the core resets itself, all usbcomunication stops.